Lizn-zn/NeqLIPS/README.md

 ## TODO List

-- [ ] Bump Lean version to v4.15.0 && Support macOS
+- [ ] Update to `Lean v4.15.0` with macOS support
-- [ ] Change backbone lean-repl to alternatives
+- [ ] Replace lean-repl with alternative solutions
+- [ ] Implement local SFT model as GPT-4o alternative

 ## Questions and Bugs